Amphiapple/OhioMod/LATEST.md

-Added more balance changes for Monkey Buccaneer
+Added balance changes for Mermonkey